PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ![mona bad_char comparison](/img/brainpan_mona_badchar_comparison.png)

-I added the nullbyte to my `bad_chars` variable for documentation and cleared the bytearray payload.
+I added the null byte to my `bad_chars` variable for documentation and cleared the bytearray payload.

 ```python
 bad_chars = "\x00"
 ```

 #### Identifying a jump point
 Finally to complete the exploit, I needed a jmp instruction without ASLR/PIE that I could use to hijack command execution.
 I ran the `!mona jmp -r esp -cpb "\x00"` command, passing the null byte as a bad char and it quickly identified a single instruction address that I could use `0x311712f3`.
-I converted the address to little-endian format to conform to the targets architecture and updated the `retn` variable in my exploit to point to the jump.
+I converted the address to little-endian format to conform to the target's architecture and updated the `retn` variable in my exploit to point to the jump.

 ```python
 retn = "\xf3\x12\x17\x31"
 ```

 #### Generating a test payload
-With all the components to exploit the target in place, I needed shellcode to confirm I could get remote code execution on the service.
+With all the components to exploit the target in place, I now only needed shellcode to confirm I could get remote code execution on the service.
 I used msfvenom to create a small payload to run calc.exe.
+Should everything work successfully, this would cause calc.exe to open on my test environments desktop.

 ```
 root@kali:~/ctf# msfvenom -p windows/exec CMD=calc.exe -b "x00" -f python -v payload | sed 's/b"/"/'